apache/flink-playgrounds/operations-playground/README.md

 docker-compose build
 ```

-### Preparing Checkpoints&Savepoints paths
+### Preparing the Checkpoint and Savepoint Directories

-Create the checkpoints and savepoints directories on host machine. ('state.checkpoints.dir' and 'state.savepoints.dir' in the flink-conf.yaml)
+Create the checkpoint and savepoint directories on the Docker host machine (these volumes are mounted by the jobmanager and taskmanager, as specified in docker-compose.yaml):

 ```bash
 mkdir -p /tmp/flink-checkpoints-directory